 On this page, you'll find answers to some frequently asked questions.

-You can call our clearing line on 01245 686868 and our advisers will talk you through the process of applying and help you look at all your options.
+Call our Clearing line on 01245 686868.
+Our advisers will talk you through the process of applying and help you look at all your options.

-UCAS updates the information on their system twice a day, so it may take some time to see any changes on their pages.
+UCAS updates the information on its system twice a day, so it may take some time to see any changes on Track.

-If you've applied for one of our social/health courses, we may still be processing your DBS or OH checks.
-This should take no longer than a week but in the meantime please keep an eye on your email (including spam folder) to check for your Welcome email.
-Visit our Disclosure and barring page for more information.
+If you've applied for a social care or health course, we may still be processing your Disclosure and Barring Service (DBS) or OH checks.
+This should take no longer than a week, but does depend on how quickly to respond to our communications.
+In the meantime, keep an eye on your email (including spam/junk folder).
+Visit our Disclosure and Barring page for more information.

-You’ll have to contact the admissions officer handling your application in this case.
-This information should be on your offer letter.
+Contact the admissions team that's handling your application – details should be in your offer letter.

 We can’t accept deferred applicants through Clearing.
 Please contact us on 01245 686868 and we’ll be happy to discuss your options.

-You should have received these dates in your accommodation offer letter.
-Soon you’ll be asked to complete the online induction, which gives you more specific information on everything you need to know.
+You should receive these dates after you apply for accommodation, in your accommodation offer letter.
+Soon you’ll be asked to complete our online induction for new students, which gives you more specific information.

-This is because we have campuses in three cities and have traditionally offered considerably more student places that any other university in the region.
+As we have campuses in three cities, we've traditionally offered considerably more student places than other universities in the region.

-There are lots of reasons to study with us, including:
+There are lots of reasons to study with us: